Redd Foxx

 John Elroy Sanford (December 9, 1922 – October 11, 1991), better known by his stage name Redd Foxx, was an American stand-up comedian and actor.
 Foxx gained success with his raunchy nightclub act before and during the civil rights movement.
 Known as the "King of the Party Records", he performed on more than 50 records in his lifetime.
-He portrayed Fred G. Sanford on the television show Sanford and Son and starred in The Redd Foxx Show and The Royal Family.
+He portrayed Fred G. Sanford on the television show Sanford and Son and starred in The Redd Foxx Show and The Royal Family, where he played the husband of Della Reese and grandfather of Larenz Tate.

 His film projects included All the Fine Young Cannibals (1960), Cotton Comes to Harlem (1970), Norman...
 Is That You?
-(1976) and Harlem Nights (1989).
+(1976), and Harlem Nights (1989).

 In 2004, Foxx ranked 24th in Comedy Central Presents: 100 Greatest Stand-ups of All Time.
 Foxx not only influenced many comedians but was often portrayed in popular culture as well, mainly as a result of his catchphrases, body language and facial expressions exhibited on Sanford and Son.
-During the show's five-year run, Foxx won a Golden Globe Award and received an additional three nominations, along with three Primetime Emmy Award nominations.
+During the show's six-year run, Foxx won a Golden Globe Award and received an additional three nominations, along with three Primetime Emmy Award nominations.
 Foxx was posthumously given a star on the St. Louis Walk of Fame in 1992.

 Early life

-John Elroy Sanford was born on December 9, 1922, in St. Louis, Missouri, and raised in Chicago's South Side.
-His father, Fred “Freddie” Sanford, was from Hickman, Kentucky and served during World War I in the 823rd company of U.S. Transportation Corps.
-His father worked as an electrician and auto mechanic, but left his family sometime after 1930.
-He was raised by his half-Seminole mother, Mary Hughes, from Ellisville, Mississippi, his grandmother and his minister.
+John Elroy Sanford was born on December 9, 1922 in St. Louis, Missouri and raised on Chicago's South Side.
+His father, Fred "Freddie" Sanford (1897–1944), was from Hickman, Kentucky, served during World War II in the 823rd company of U.S. Army U.S. Transportation Corps and worked as an electrician and an auto mechanic, but left his family sometime after 1930.
+He was raised by his half-Seminole mother, Mary Hughes (1903–1993) from Ellisville, Mississippi, his grandmother, and his minister.
 Foxx attended DuSable High School in Chicago's Bronzeville neighborhood with future Chicago mayor Harold Washington.
-Foxx had two older brothers, Fred Jr. who provided the name for his character on Sanford and Son and Leonard who died shortly after his birth in 1921.
-On July 27, 1939, Foxx performed on the Major Bowes Amateur Hour radio show as part of the Jump Swinging Six.
+Foxx had two older brothers, Fred Jr., and Leonard, who died shortly after his birth in 1921.
+On July 27, 1939, at the age of 16, Foxx performed on the Major Bowes Amateur Hour radio show as part of the Jump Swinging Six.

 In the 1940s, he befriended Malcolm Little, later known as Malcolm X, a fellow dishwasher at Jimmy's Chicken Shack in Harlem.
 Both men had reddish hair, so Sanford was called "Chicago Red" after his hometown and Malcolm was known as "Detroit Red".
-In Malcolm's autobiography, Foxx is referred to as "the funniest dishwasher on this earth."
+In Malcolm's autobiography, Foxx is referred to as "the funniest dishwasher on this earth".
 During World War II, Foxx dodged the draft by eating half a bar of soap before his physical, a trick that resulted in heart palpitations.
 On September 30, 1946, Foxx recorded five songs for the Savoy label under the direction of Teddy Reig.